srivishnuk/WebWhatsapp-Automation-Selenium/README.md

 # Simplest selinum automation script without the need to scan QR each time
 Automate sending messages to list with Web Whatsapp

+# Disclaimer : This is for educational and lazy sending information to multiple users at a time, Using this for unsolicited messaging will get you banned.

 # Setup Instructions for Ubuntu (Use python3)